-After you’ve visited every grocery store you can find and have seen the online prices of kosher salt, you may be thinking:
+After you’ve visited every grocery store you can possibly think of and have seen the shocking online prices of kosher salt, you may be thinking:

 Why use kosher salt anyway?
 Do I really need to?

-So yes, you do need kosher salt, but you’ll have to substitute anyway:
+So yes, you do need kosher salt—at least for the camera—, but you’ll have to substitute for your cooking anyway:

 Substitute kosher salt with iodine-free table salt:

 - Simply use plain iodine-free table salt!
 Don’t use salt containing iodine, like regular salt, as this will result in a bitter and metallic taste.
 You’ll find iodine-free salt in most organic supermarkets and the like.

 Alternatively, you could search for a salt with coarse cornmeal-texture, between the typical gravel-like “coarse” and the “fine” like superfine sugar.2